-Sound is often taken for granted in film, but it plays a huge role in setting the scene, communicating the narrative, and letting you know how the characters are feeling.
-Stopping to think creatively about how you use sound can help your own films stand out amongst all the noise.
+Sound techniques are often taken for granted in film, but it plays a huge role in setting the scene, communicating the narrative, and letting you know how the characters are feeling.
+Stopping to think creatively about how you use sound in your films can help them stand out amongst all the noise.

 What is a sound bridge in film?

 In filmmaking, a sound bridge is when audio is carried over the visual transition to tie together two scenes.
 If you’ve heard the video editing terms ‘L-cut’ or ‘J-cut’, it’s basically the same principle.
 In this example from the Matrix (1999), Neo’s alarm clock can be heard buzzing at the end of the preceding scene.
 This plays on the familiarity of being pulled from a dream by your alarm clock.

 Use sound techniques to create atmosphere in your films

 In John Krasinski’s ‘A Quiet Place’ silence is crucial to survival.
 For the majority of the feature-length film, all that can be heard are ambient noises and subtle sounds as the characters try to be as quiet as possible.

 This absence of sound brings all of these details to the forefront and is perhaps what makes the film so immersive.
 More importantly, you find that even the slightest of noises brings with it huge amounts of tension.